 There are things inside of you that allow you to live.
 Most of us don’t pay much attention to that.
 Some people try to make sense of it: doctors, nurses, all braver souls than I. From what I understand of anatomy and medicine, it’s all a series of squishy tubes that I, for one, want nothing to do with it.

-For most of us, it’s less important to know how we go on living than it is that we go on living.
-It’s mostly when we’re worried about the latter, that we become a little more concerned with the former.
-Interpretation, this action of asking how the thing works, what it might mean, are mostly questions that come up only when the things we take for granted suddenly aren’t.
+For most of us it’s less important to know how we go on living than it is that we go on living.
+It’s mostly when we’re worried about the latter that we become a little more concerned with the former.
+Interpretation, this action of asking how the thing works, what it might mean, is mostly a question that comes up only when the things we take for granted suddenly…aren’t.

 Let me give an example: In 2018 I had a brain hemorrhage.
-I wasn’t sure what had happened at first, except that something was wrong (it probably tells a lot about the way I spend my time that the way I first noticed something was off was that…a cheesecake I was eating didn’t taste quite right).
-When I felt something wrong, eventually, I asked why, and figured out what it was.
+I wasn’t sure what had happened at first, except that something was wrong (it probably tells a lot about the way I spend my time that the way I first noticed something was off was that a cheesecake I was eating didn’t taste quite how I remembered cheesecake usually tasting, and I had quite a sizable sample of references in my memory banks).
+When I felt something wrong, eventually I asked why, and figured out what it was.
 There was a chance things could have broken very bad.
 There’s a chance they still could.

 Of course I was, and am, tempted to imagine interpretive explanations of why this happened, what it might mean, etc. But the important thing was that the feeling came first.
 I could offer some interpretation because this was something that had happened to me, that I felt, inside.
 I have tried to avoid using interpretation as an escape from the raw, irreducible fact of the bad thing: it sucks.
 No interpretive framework is needed for that observation.